 Early Help Services

 Early Help is a way of thinking and working together as services with families that have additional or more complex needs.
 Early Help can prevent problems from getting worse by providing support to families when a need is identified or as soon as a problem emerges.
 This can be at any point in a child’s life, from conception, through childhood and into adolescence.
 It can also prevent further problems arising by building resilience with families to find their own solutions in the future.
 It should not be seen as a specific service, but any service, and crucially how services work collectively through tailored support packages for specific needs in individual families.
 Find out more on the Doncaster Safeguarding Children Partnership website.
-If you have a concern about a child or have an Early Help enquiry you can complete the online form.
 If you need information or advice about a child or young person before completing the form, call Early Help from 8.30am to 4.30pm, Monday to Friday, on 01302 734110.

 Winston's Wish is the UK's childhood bereavement charity; they provide support to children and their families after the death of a parent or sibling.